DaveBackus/Data_Bootcamp_Book/pandas-input.md

 -->

-**Please report problems.**  If you have difficulty, or find that this works differently on your computer, let us know.
+**Report problems.**  If you have difficulty, or find that this works differently on your computer, let us know.

 ## Data input:  examples